MariamEhab7/CodeZone-Stock-Demo/README.md

-# small stock project using
+# Small stock project

-ASP.NET MVC, Entity Framework, SQL
+Using: ASP.NET MVC, Entity Framework, SQL

 that can accomplish the following: